-“Redundancy is difficult, but it can also be an opportunity to make positive changes,” says Alex.
+“Redundancy is difficult, but it can also be an opportunity to make positive changes,” says the manager.
 Taking the time to reassess your career and work-life balance can help you to identify what you want from your next role and employer.
 For example, you may want more flexibility than you were previously offered or a shorter commute.

 Additionally, the time and money afforded by redundancy can provide the impetus you need to make the bold changes you’ve been dreaming of, such as a career change or returning to full-time education.